ufyTeX/ufy/README.md

 [manual]:http://www.luatex.org/svn/trunk/manual/luatex.pdf

 ### Drawbacks of using _ufy_
 Using the LuaTeX API gives access to low-level internals of the TeX engine.
 The client has to still provide the higher level functionality.
-TeX distributions like MacTeX and MikTeX come bundled with macro files, fonts etc. that enable typesetting of complex documents without a lot of additional work.
-With _ufy_, one will need to write Lua code to replicate all that functionality, or use a LuaRocks module that already provides it.
+TeX distributions like MacTeX and MikTeX come bundled with macro packages like LaTeX, fonts and other artefacts that do a lot of the heavy lifting in typesetting complex documents.

+With _ufy_, you are pretty much on your own at the moment. _ufy_ invokes the LuaTeX binary with the `--ini` flag, so that is the environment you get dropped into when ufy starts.
+You could extend the capabilities of _ufy_ by writing and sharing LuaRocks modules for more complex typesetting tasks.

 ## Running